adapter-hub/adapters/adapter_docs/training.md

 ## Train a Task Adapter

-Training a task adapter module on a dataset only requires minor modifications from training the full model.
+Training a task adapter module on a dataset only requires minor modifications from training the whole model.
 Suppose we have an existing script for training a Transformer model.
 In the following, we will use HuggingFace's [run_glue.py](https://github.com/Adapter-Hub/adapter-transformers/blob/master/examples/pytorch/text-classification/run_glue.py) example script for training on the GLUE benchmark.
 We go through all required changes step by step: